brem02/Udacity_Project_2/README.md

 ## Enhancements

+In the future, it would be great to have a stored Udacity Lab Account to avoid to set it up from scratch every time.
-In the future, the project can be configured to work with gitflow, so if you commit to a particular branch, the code can continue to be deployed in the corresponding environment (Development, QA, Staging or production).
+Moreover, the project could be configured to work with gitflow.
+Instead of a single main branch, this workflow uses two branches to record the history of the project.
+So, if you commit to a particular branch, the code can continue to be deployed in the corresponding environment (Development, QA, Staging or production).
 &emsp;

 ## Annotations